- About Us

 questions? call us 877-265-3201

-The Bachelor in Fire Science degree completion program consists of eighteen core courses and two electives, for a total of 60 credit hours.
+The Bachelor in Fire Science degree completion program consists of six core courses, ten fire science courses and four electives, for a total of 60 credit hours.
 The curriculum reflects the most current trends and research in the area of fire and emergency services.

 These 60 credits can come from an associate’s degree* from a related field or from prior course work among other scenarios.
 Give us a call to learn more about our admission process and to talk to one of our representatives about a personalized evaluation of your resume and admissions needs.
 877-265-3201.

 15 additional transfer credits may be granted to students with one or more of the following:

 For students with a fire related bachelor’s degree from a regionally accredited institution a total of 90 credits may be granted.

 *Associate’s degree must be from an regionally accredited institution.

 |Writing for Career & Creativity||3 credits|